tianbo-xie/Resumeweb/content/authors/admin/_index.md

     url: https://www.uky.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include organic chemistry and physical method apllied in chemical and biological Science.
+bio: My research interests include organic chemistry and physical methods apllied in chemical and biological Science.

 # Interests to show in About widget
 interests: